jasonslyvia/react-anything-sortable/README.md

 1. Specify your style for `Sortable` and `Sortable Items`, check `sortable.css`, **it is NOT optional!**
 2. Don't forget the `this.renderWithSortable` call in `SortableItem`, or spread props to your component if using decorators.
-3. Since we can't track any children modification in `Sortable`, you have to use `key` to force update `Sortable` when adding/removing children.
-Checkout [dynamic demo](http://jasonslyvia.github.io/react-anything-sortable/demo/#/dynamic) for more details.
+3. In order to dynamically add or remove `SortableItem`s or change their order from outside the `Sortable`, you must use the `dynamic` option.
+This also requires using the `onSort` callback to update the order of the children when sorting happens.
 4. Make sure to add `draggable={false}` to images within sortable components to prevent glitching.
 See [here](https://github.com/jasonslyvia/react-anything-sortable/blob/master/demo/components/ImageItem.js) for an example.